-Students are expected to review campus and local municipality policies and procedures, and to abide by the clearly outlined expectations and responsibilities of members of the campus community in the University's COVID-19 Compact.
+Students are expected to review campus policies and procedures and local municipal ordinances related to COVID-19 mitigation, and to abide by the clearly outlined expectations and responsibilities of members of the campus community in the University's COVID-19 Compact.

-In addition to these personal actions, Penn State has implemented thorough testing, surveillance and contact tracing programs as part of its efforts to mitigate the spread of COVID-19 at its campuses and neighboring local communities.
+In addition to these personal actions, Penn State has implemented thorough testing and contact tracing programs as part of its efforts to mitigate the spread of COVID-19 at its campuses and neighboring local communities.